 Compare car insurance quotes from 30+ providers in a single search.
 Start saving money today on the premiums you pay.

-- Make sure that a copy of the registration and proof of insurance are in the car and let the borrower know where to find them.
+- Show them where they can find a copy of the registration and proof of insurance in the car

-- Make certain all signals, brake lights, and other important functions of the car are in good working order.
+- Behave as if you’re a car rental agency by inspecting the vehicle before it’s lent out by checking that all signals, brake lights, and other important functions of the car are in good working order

 - Note the number on the odometer because it will allow you to check whether the agreed-upon usage for the car is being exceeded, and it never hurts to know how much mileage is being added by someone else

 Overall, you want to make sure your vehicle is in good shape before you lend it out because you wouldn’t want a friend to run into difficulties while they’re on the road.